 When we use the term Otoshi Empi Uchi we generally mean the first definition provided above.
 But you may find occasions where the other definition makes sense to use in a specific situation.
 As with all strikes, how you consider using them is dependent upon your situation, your opponent’s structure, the relative positions between yourself and an opponent, how you are structured, and a tremendous number of additional variables.
 It is impossible to define every potential striking method in every situation.
 So, generalizations are often used.
 Otoshi Empi Uchi means “downward directed elbow strike.”
 You can readily find several striking methodologies in which this definition might apply.

 Mawashi Empi Uchi

 Mawashi Empi Uchi is a roundhouse elbow strike delivered by using the back hand.
-Begin by stepping forward, and as your rotate forward, deliver a horizontal elbow strike with the upper part of the forearm.
-This is in reality ultimately a Mae Empi Uchi since the back leg will become the front leg and then the front hand strikes, but due to the way in which power is derived by the increased circular momentum of this strike is it is commonly given a unique name.
+Begin by stepping forward, and as you rotate forward, deliver a horizontal elbow strike with the upper part of the forearm.
+This is in reality ultimately a Mae Empi Uchi since the back leg will become the front leg and then the front hand strikes, but due to how power is derived by the increased circular momentum of this strike is it is commonly given a unique name.